 Providing the client with details of what medical evidence or tests may be required in advance of an application can highlight the expertise and knowledge of the adviser.
 In addition to this it can also reduce not proceeded with rates as the life assured will be aware of what is required of them without any unnecessary surprises.

 For younger life assured’s the limits on medical evidence is generally quite high and therefore unlikely to have an impact on most clients.
 For older clients however, the sum assured limits are relatively low and therefore much more likely to be a consideration.
 If all else is equal, then clients may well prefer to go for an insurer that is not going to intrude on their day to day life.

-Overall, Legal & General have the highest limits before any medical evidence is required for clients 30 and under, with Guardian and Vitality offering the highest limits to anyone post age 40, so applications have a higher chance of going through before triggering a requirement.
+Overall, Legal & General and AIG have the highest limits before any medical evidence is required for clients aged 29 and under, with Guardian and Vitality offering the highest limits to anyone post age 40, so applications have a higher chance of going through before triggering a requirement.
 It’s worth noting that AIG and Canada Life do not auto-request a GPR based on sum assured limits alone and Canada Life and Scottish Widows will not automatically request a full Doctor’s Medical at any sum assured.